Ghosts-Urban Legends

 The History

-Grovers Mill is an unincorporated community in West Windsor, New Jersey, located at the intersection of Clarksville Road and Cranbury Road.
+Grovers Mill is an unincorporated community in West Windsor, New Jersey, located at Clarksville Road and Cranbury Road.
 It’s about 4 miles southeast of Princeton, 6 miles northwest of Hightstown, and 12 miles northeast of Trenton.
-It was on October 30, 1938, that Grovers Mill, NJ, became famous due to Orson Welles’ radio broadcast of “The War of the Worlds.”
+On October 30, 1938, Grovers Mill, NJ, became famous due to Orson Welles’ radio broadcast of “The War of the Worlds.”
 This broadcast, presented as a series of realistic news bulletins, depicted Grovers Mill as the initial landing site of a Martian invasion.
 The broadcast caused a significant stir, with some listeners believing it was a real event, leading to pockets of panic, especially in New Jersey and New York.

 Van Nest Park, located in the unincorporated community Grovers Mill, is located within West Windsor Township and is home to a metallic monument to the 1938 War of the World’s radio broadcast by Orson Welles.